Finding Moral Courage in Difficult Times

 - By Françoise Mathieu

-My hope is to offer a few ideas that might help during some of the more difficult stretches of your career.
+My hope here is to offer a few ideas that might help during some of the more difficult stretches of your career.

 What is moral distress?